frenck/spook/documentation/other_features.md

 :::{attention} Known limitations
 :class: dropdown

 - A template has to still be a template, which rules out the placement you would normally use.
 A script or automation renders every template in the action data before calling the action, so `{{ is_state(...) }}` arrives as the `true` or `false` it happened to be at that moment, and a constant can never turn; that is refused rather than quietly waited on forever.
 What can be seen from here is whether any Jinja is left, not where the value came from, so a literal `value_template: true` in a direct call is refused too: by the time it arrives the two are the same thing.
-A template that still has its Jinja, from the API or the developer tools, is watched like any other condition.
+A template that still has its Jinja, from the API or the Actions tool, is watched like any other condition.
 Inside a script, wait on a template with `wait_template`, which is what that is for.
 - A condition that asks about the run it is in cannot be watched either, and is refused for the same reason: `trigger`, and Spook's own `cooldown`, `quota`, `triggered_by_user`, `not_triggered_by_user` and `triggered_by_automation`.
 An action call is not a trigger, so their answer would not mean anything.
 - The condition is checked again every 30 seconds regardless of anything happening, so the wait can end up to half a minute late.
 That polling pass is what covers the turns that arrive without a state change: a plain time or sun condition, a `state` condition whose `for:` runs out, a `time` condition whose moment passes.
 A condition that turns true and false again inside those 30 seconds is missed entirely.
 - Without a `timeout` it waits for as long as the script runs.
 Stopping the automation or script stops the wait with it.
 A `timeout` of zero means look now and do not wait, so it answers `completed: false` unless the condition is already true.